IntensiveCoLearning/english/wodeche_EICL1st.md

 ** No.18 **
-WIH：If you're breathing  it is not to late , get up and get going
+WIH：If you're breathing  it is not too late , get up and get going

+永远都不迟

+#### 7.1

+** No.19 **

+WIH: A 67 year old grandpa had been found alive after being stuck for 6 days at the bottom of a revin
+A: A 67-year-old grandpa has been found alive after being stuck for 6 days at the bottom of a ravine.

+ravine: 沟壑、深谷

+** No.20 **
+WIH : Saturday a ultrallight plane crashed to a Ferris wheel had a normal Festival in Australia yet somehow no one on the amusement ride nor the plane was hurt
+A: Saturday, an ultralight plane crashed to a Ferris wheel at a rural festival in Australia, yet somehow no one on the amusement ride nor the plaine was hurt

+ultrallight plane:超轻飞机
+Ferris wheel ：摩天轮
+rural ：乡村的
+urban :城市的
+amusement ride： 游乐设施

+** No.21 **
+WIH: Heid won the world over with her cute but slightly confued look

+Opossum：负鼠 Heidi cross-eyed